-Below are the standardized tasks and standard durations that will be used for SSI Contract Deliverables.
+Below are the standardized tasks and standard durations used for SSI Contract Deliverables.
 Additional review and update tasks may be added in compliance with the SSI Contract Terms and Conditions.
+Standard durations may be extended or decreased, if needed.

 Table 4: Standard DED and Deliverable Tasks